 - The respondent has the option of appearing at the CRR hearing, but is not obliged to accept this opportunity.
 They may submit a written statement instead of making a personal appearance.

 - Respondents who choose to appear before the Committee may participate to whatever extent they feel comfortable, within the bounds of standard CRR procedures.
 A faculty adviser or HGSE adviser (an officer of the University affiliated with HGSE) may accompany the student.
 Such an adviser does not participate in the questioning or discussion with the Committee, but is there as a resource for and support to the student.
 Members of student’s family may not serve as personal advisers for these purposes, even if affiliated with HGSE.
 Respondents who appear are entitled to rebut any information presented and to present their own information on pertinent matters.
 The respondent must indicate in writing to the Committee the name of his, her, or their faculty/HGSE or personal adviser at least 24 hours prior to the hearing.

 - The Committee shall compose a written report of its findings and sanctions.

-The Director for Master’s Studies or Associate Dean for Enrollment and Student Services will notify the respondent of the CRR’s decision.
+- The Director for Master’s Studies will notify the respondent of the CRR’s decision.
 A written copy of the Committee’s report shall be provided to the respondent.

 - If the Committee finds a student to have engaged in acts of physical violence against another student or to have violated one or more of the University’s Policies on Sexual or Gender-Based Harassment, then the student making the complaint also may be informed of the Committee’s decision.
 In all other cases, only the respondent is informed of the Committee’s decision.